Best Men's Winter Boots of 2024/25

 What we liked: price, lightweight, balance of weight, weather protection, comfort, traction

-When we tested the Merrell Thermo Chill this winter walking trails and in Colorado ski towns, weight didn't bog us down for how warm these boots kept our feet.
-At just under 2lbs per pair, these boots get the job done without feeling overly cumbersome, as many winter hiking boots do.
-They’re not the lightest boots on the market, but we think they offer the ideal balance of weight, weather protection, comfort, and traction.
+When we tested the Thermo Chill walking trails and in Colorado ski towns, the weight didn't bog us down for how warm these boots kept our feet.
+At just under 2 lbs per pair, these boots get the job done without feeling overly cumbersome, as many winter hiking boots do.

 The Thermo Chill boots boast sturdy, multidirectional rubber lugs.
 While testing these boots, they gripped hard-packed snow surfaces without issues.
 Even without traction devices, like microspikes, we felt secure on everything except a pure sheet of ice.
 For all-around winter trail use, the traction on these boots shines.

-Because these boots hit mid-ankle, we found ourselves reaching for a pair of gaiters when the snow got deeper.
+Because these boots hit just above the ankle, we found ourselves reaching for a pair of gaiters when the snow got deeper.
 But, for the same design reasons, we find this boot to be more versatile in varying conditions than boots that fall higher above the ankle.
-From stormy, mid-winter snowshoe excursions to sunny and snow-packed hikes, the Thermochill will keep your feet happy.
+From stormy, mid-winter snowshoe excursions to sunny and snow-packed hikes, the Thermo Chill will keep your feet happy.

 Baffin impact winter boots for men in black for extreme cold